christopherwong6531/christopherwong6531/README.md

 ## Hi, My Name is Christopher

 I'm in High School and currently applying to college.
 Right now, I'm focused on Network Cybersecurity and also Machine Learning in cybersecurity fields.

-During my internship at Calpoly Pomona in California, I conducted research on machine learning models in classifying traffic data.
+I'm a part of AFA Cyberpatriots and compete in local and state CTFs.
+I am also an intern at Calpoly Pomona focused on research and development.